 Philip and Jane Knight had three children:

 He and Emma moved to Maldon, probably as part of the Maldon Gold Rush, in the mid-1850's.
-It is said that forty-thousand gold-diggers headed along the road from Victoria to Castlemaine to claim a share of "the bank-till free to all": the richest shallow alluvial goldfield in the world.
+Gold was discovered in Maldon in 1853, and it is said that forty-thousand gold-diggers headed along the road from Victoria to Castlemaine to claim a share of "the bank-till free to all": the richest shallow alluvial goldfield in the world.

 Joseph and Elizabeth had eight children:

-1.1 JOSEPH HARRY KNIGHT (1849-1849), a son born on 4 November 1849, around the time of their arrival in Australia, He died on 17 December the same year.
+1.1 JOSEPH HENRY KNIGHT (1849-1849), a son born on 4 November 1849, soon after their arrival in Australia, He died on 17 December the same year.

 1.2 HENRY JOSEPH KNIGHT (1851-1898), was born on 27 September 1851 at Melbourne.
 (Emma's family bible, (presented to her by by Westbury Leigh Sunday School for "regular attendance and general good conduct" on 24 January 1841, and now in the possession of the Stevens family) gives the date as 23 October 1850.)
 In 1876, he married Margaret Ellen Harris at Maldon, Victoria.

 The couple lived in Echuca, Victoria, and Henry died in Echuca in September 1898.
-His widow survived him, and was living at 12 Byron St., Brighton North, Victoria in 1918.
+His widow survived him, and was living at 12 Byron St, Brighton North, Victoria in 1918.
 She was at Glen Iris, Melbourne, Victoria, in July 1942.
 She died the same year.
 Henry and Margaret Knight had ten children:

 1.2.1 WILLIAM HENRY PORTSMOUTH KNIGHT (1876-1881) was born in Echuca, Victoria in 1876.
 He was buried in Maldon cemetery on 4 January 1881.